Is It Legal to Buy Sex Toys in India? Everything You Were Too Afraid to Google

 The concept of obscenity is fluid.
 What shocked people in 1860 (exposed arms, anyone?) wouldn't even make us blink today.
 Indian courts are increasingly applying a "Community Standard Test," acknowledging that morals and social norms evolve with time.

 In fact, the Calcutta High Court has stated that just because something stimulates sexual desires doesn't make it obscene, as long as it's not expressed in offensive language or imagery.
-The court made it clear: products designed for sexual pleasure aren't inherently obscene.
+The court made it clear: products designed for sexual pleasure and broader sexual wellness aren't inherently obscene.
 They’ll obscenely help you see stars, though.

 Your Quick Takeaway: "Obscene" is subjective and constantly changing.
 Your vibrator doesn't qualify unless someone's marketing it with explicit, offensive content (which legitimate sellers don't do anyway).